raspberrypilearning/visualising-sorting-with-python/lesson-4/worksheet.md

 The first value `4` is assumed to be the smallest value.
 The next item in the list `3` is looked and as this is smaller than `4`, it becomes the smallest value.

 Next `6` is looked at.
-It is larger than `3` so `3` remains the smalles value.
+It is larger than `3` so `3` remains the smallest value.
 Finally, for this iteration the value `2` is looked at.
 As it is the smaller than `3` it now becomes the smallest value.

 As the algorithm has reached the end of the list, the `2` is swapped with the `4`